ORelio/Spotlight-Downloader/LockScreenAPI.md

 ### By manipulating system files

-_That was the method implemented in Spotlight Downloader v1.x._
+_SpotlightDL v1.x only_

 _Require administrator privileges.
-Works with any Windows edition, but might break things._
+Works with any Windows edition **including Home**, but might break things._

 The global lock screen images for Windows 8+ are stored as `C:\Windows\Web\Screen\imgXXX.jpg`.
 SpotlightDL v1.x backups each image as `imgXXX.jpg.bak` if it does not already exists, then overwrite this file.